PaloAltoNetworks/prismacloud-cli/README.md

 # Release Notes

+## v0.6.10

+ * Added output count which just returns the number of results found.
+ * Added option to rql command --file, to define a yaml file with rql queries to run

+### Use Case

+The new --field parameter of the rql command can be used to parse a file with RQL queries.
+This file needs to be in yaml format as the example below:

+`
+- name: Find all permissions granted to Users
+  query: config from iam where grantedby.cloud.entity.type = 'user'

+- name: Find all permissions granted to Roles
+  query: config from iam where grantedby.cloud.entity.type = 'role'

+- name: IAM identities that can delete DynamoDB tables
+  query: config from iam where action.name = 'dynamodb:DeleteTable'
+`

+Examples to use this:

+`pc -o count rql --file ~/.prismacloud/my-important-queries.yaml`

+`pc rql --file ~/.prismacloud/my-important-queries.yaml`

 ## v0.6.0
 Output options have been added: markdown and clipboard.
 Clipboard can be used to output data directly into your clipboard and paste e.g. into MS Excel or Google Docs.